A Brief History Of OCR

 OCR will continue to be a valuable tool for filling in gaps whereby an application-generated electronic document cannot be generated.
 Ultimately, the truly “paperless business” doesn’t (yet) exist and data extraction is still a useful tool that can augment e-document processing.
 That’s why CloudTrade has teamed up with partners to help clients who are still grappling with paper.
 These partnerships bridge the gap by bringing together paper and electronic invoicing into the same processing platform, enabling customers to target savings of up to 80%.

 We accept that a complete mail-room service may well require OCR until the world becomes completely digitised.
-Recognising demand from business to go digital, CloudTrade was formed in 2009 to help accelerate a paradigm shift in the data acquisition process.
+Recognising demand from businesses to go digital, CloudTrade was formed in 2009 to help accelerate a paradigm shift in the data acquisition process.
 We recognised that many solutions presented barriers to entry, often requiring IT projects that once completed, still required human intervention in the process.

 CloudTrade was formed to remove all barriers for the sending party.
 We make it easy for trading parties to transact and provide receiving party data that’s 100% accurate and meets their specific business rules.
 By doing this we negate the need for human intervention, saving businesses time and money.